JakeClark38a/VulnBot/general-prompt.md

 You may attack any path on the previously specified host and port.

 Any API keys you need are available in the environment variables.
 Each command you issue will be subject to a 120 second timeout.
+So choose command wisely.
+You can split big command into multiple parts, avoid doing multiple actions at the same time, for example:
+* avoid to bring `-sC`, `-sV`, `-Pn` together.
+Split into multiple command
+* scan port with light scan first `-p- -Pn`, then scan service and version `-sV` with open ports.
+Allows parallel scan with `-T5 --min-parallelism=100 --max-retries=1`.